closeio/closeio-api/README.md

 ### Examples

-For detailed examples on how to use our API, see our [scripts repo](https://wwww.github.com/closeio/closeio-api-scripts)
+For detailed examples on how to use our API, [click here.](https://github.com/closeio/closeio-api-scripts)

 ### Other Languages